ShieldOrder/process-layer-doctrine/README.md

 ## Scope and Evolution

-This framework is intentionally non authoritative and non binding.
+This framework is intentionally non-authoritative and non-binding.
 Governance processes are expected to evolve across communities and over time.
 The distinctions and definitions here are descriptive tools, not mandates, and may be adapted, ignored, or replaced without invalidating the framework's internal logic.

 ## Status